Chowk (film)

-Chowk is a 2023 Indian Marathi-language drama film directed by Devendra Gaikwad in his directorial debut and produced by Dilip Lalasaheb Patil under the banner of Anuradha Films.
+Chowk is a 2023 Indian Marathi-language crime drama film directed by Devendra Gaikwad in his directorial debut and produced by Dilip Lalasaheb Patil under the banner of Anuradha Films.
 It stars Pravin Tarde, Sanskruti Balgude, Kiran Gaikwad, Upendra Limaye, Akshay Tanksale, Aritra Devendra Gaikwad, Snehal Tarde, Suresh Vishwakarma and Ramesh Pardeshi.
 It was theatrically released on 2 June 2023.

 Plot

 A Chowk is like a solid witness that passively observes people, relationships, friendships, festivities, politics, and social interactions.
 Chowk is about crossroads.